riverDeer12/visit-krk/README.md

-# omisalj-heritage
+# visit-krk
-Ionic app for Omisalj Tourist Board
+Ionic app for island of Krk cultural heritage.